DrThomasAger/smile/README.md

 Now unstructured prompt text has evolved into the ***(: Smile*** prompt language for models and humans to read.

-* **Maintainable** 🤝 -  You can now contribute meaningfully over long periods of time without getting lost.
+* **Maintainable** 🤝 *Unify your team under one standard.* -  You can now contribute meaningfully over long periods of time without getting lost.
 Ensure your team of prompt engineers work together coherently without disrupting flow.

-*Unify your team under one standard.*
-* **Future-Proof** 🚀 - Never lose organizational intelligence again.
-*Allows your org to retain key intelligence, even after your prompt engineer leaves.*
+* **Future-Proof** 🚀 *Allows your org to retain key intelligence, even after your prompt engineer leaves.* - Never lose organizational intelligence again.

-* **Explainable** 📝 - You can now explain your prompt.
+* **Explainable** 📝 *Clearly map prompt text changes to consistent outputs.* - You can now explain your prompt.
 With increasing scrutiny on AI systems, you may need to justify a bias AI decision in an EU court of law.
 Don't lose your business because you weren't legally prepared.
-*Map prompt text changes more clearly to more predictable outputs.*

 # (: Smile Basics